 TIPS FOR IMMEDIATE STRESS RELIEF

-Sleep is one of your body’s best defenses for maintaining good health, although it’s normal to get less sleep than usual when coping with stress.
+Sleep is one of your body’s best defenses for maintaining good health.
 Student Health Services offers several tips for getting good sleep.

 >> Get Active